-Sign-up for our next HACCP Certification Training on February 28th at the Hyatt Regency in Milwaukee.
+Sign-up for our upcoming HACCP one-day Certification Training on February 20th at the Hyatt Regency in Milwaukee.

 The WMEP offers services designed to help Food & Beverage businesses grow and thrive.